AIShaurya777/RiskTrace/journals/1024030462-Shaurya/w2-dataset-and-architecture.md

-# Week 2 : Dataset Selection and Architecture Finalization
+# Week 2 : Dataset Selection, Architecture Finalization and Feature Identification

 ## Objective

-The objective of this week was to investigate suitable datasets and security information sources for RiskTrace and use the findings to finalize the system architecture and risk features.
+The objective of Week 2 was to investigate suitable datasets and external information sources for RiskTrace and use the findings to finalize the system architecture, risk features, and machine-learning technology stack.

+The team focused on determining what information would be required at each stage of the dependency-risk analysis pipeline.

+---

-## Dataset Investigation
+## 1. Dataset Investigation

-After finalizing the problem statement, the next challenge was identifying data that could support the proposed vulnerability analysis and machine-learning component.
+After finalizing the project idea, the team investigated publicly available datasets that could support vulnerability analysis and the future machine-learning component.

-Two important publicly available datasets were investigated.
+Two important datasets were considered.

-### 1. OSS Vulnerabilities Dataset
+### OSS Vulnerabilities Dataset

-The first dataset considered was the **OSS Vulnerabilities** dataset available on Kaggle.
+The team investigated the **OSS Vulnerabilities** dataset available on Kaggle.

-The dataset contains vulnerabilities identified in open-source software and reported to the National Vulnerability Database (NVD).
-It includes vulnerability-related information such as CVE and CWE identifiers and descriptions.
+The dataset provides vulnerability-related information for open-source software and contains information associated with vulnerabilities reported through sources such as the National Vulnerability Database.

-Dataset reference:
+Reference:

 https://www.kaggle.com/datasets/japkeeratsingh/oss-vulnerabilities/data

-This dataset was considered useful for obtaining structured vulnerability information and developing vulnerability-related features.
+The dataset was considered useful for understanding vulnerability records and creating structured vulnerability-related information for the project.

-### 2. DataDog Malicious Software Packages Dataset
+### DataDog Malicious Software Packages Dataset

-The second major dataset investigated was the **DataDog Malicious Software Packages Dataset**.
+The team also investigated the **DataDog Malicious Software Packages Dataset**.

-The repository contains more than 28,000 malicious software packages identified as part of DataDog's software supply-chain security research.
-The dataset currently covers ecosystems including npm and PyPI, along with IDE extensions and AI Skills.
-DataDog states that the included packages have been manually triaged by humans.
+The dataset contains manually vetted malicious software packages and is intended to support research and analysis related to software supply-chain security.

 Reference:

 https://github.com/DataDog/malicious-software-packages-dataset

-The dataset was considered useful for studying malicious-package behavior and for broadening the security data used by the project.
+The dataset was considered useful for broadening the security perspective beyond conventional CVE-based vulnerability records and for investigating malicious-package behavior.

 ## Dataset Limitation

-An important observation was that no single dataset completely represents the dependency-risk problem.
+During the dataset investigation, the team identified that a single static dataset would not provide all the information required by RiskTrace.

-The project needs information about:
+The proposed system requires information about:

-* Known vulnerabilities.
-* Affected package versions.
+* Package versions.
 * Dependency relationships.
+* Direct and transitive dependencies.
+* Vulnerability records.
+* Vulnerable version ranges.
+* Fixed versions.
-* Dependency depth.
+* Vulnerability severity.
 * Package maintenance.
 * Repository health.
-* Malicious-package indicators.

-Therefore, datasets alone would not be sufficient.

-The final design would need to combine datasets with live or structured security information from external services.
+Therefore, the team decided to combine static datasets with information obtained from external APIs and security databases.

+---

-## External Data Sources
+# 2. External Data Sources

-The proposed architecture therefore included multiple sources.
+The team investigated several external sources that could provide live or structured dependency and security information.

+## GitHub API

+The GitHub REST API was selected for repository integration.

+It can provide information such as:

+* Repository metadata.
+* Repository contents.
+* Dependency-related files.
+* Source-code information.
+* Commit and activity information.

+The repository provided by the user would therefore act as the starting point for the RiskTrace analysis.

+## deps.dev

+deps.dev was selected as an important dependency-information source.

+It can provide package and project information and help resolve dependency relationships.

+The team planned to use it for:

+* Dependency graph information.
+* Package-version information.
+* Direct/transitive dependency analysis.
+* Project-related information.

+## OpenSSF Scorecard

+OpenSSF Scorecard information was considered as an additional source of repository/project health indicators.

+These indicators can provide information that may be useful when assessing the overall health and maintenance characteristics of a dependency.

-### OSV.dev
+## OSV.dev

-OSV.dev was selected as a major vulnerability-matching source.
+OSV.dev was selected as the primary vulnerability-matching source.

-Its API supports querying vulnerabilities for a specific package and version, as well as batch vulnerability queries.

-This makes it suitable for checking whether a dependency version identified from a repository has known vulnerabilities.

-### deps.dev

-deps.dev was selected for dependency and package metadata.

-The deps.dev API provides information about package versions, dependency relationships, projects, advisories, and related package information.
-It also aggregates data from package registries and project sources and includes OpenSSF Scorecard information.

-This makes it useful for obtaining information beyond the vulnerability itself.
+The planned workflow is to query vulnerability information for identified package versions.

+The system can use the returned information to identify:

+* Vulnerability identifiers.
+* Affected versions.
+* Fixed versions.
+* Severity information.
+* Related security metadata.

+## GitHub Advisory Database and NVD

+The team also retained the GitHub Advisory Database and NVD as additional vulnerability-information sources.

+These sources can be used where additional vulnerability information or enrichment is required.

+This resulted in a multi-source security-information strategy instead of depending on a single vulnerability database.

+---

-## Architecture Finalization
+# 3. Architecture Finalization

-Based on the dataset and API investigation, the system architecture was refined and finalized as a pipeline rather than a single ML application.
+Based on the dataset and API investigation, the initial architecture was expanded and finalized.

-The final conceptual flow became:
+The final system flow became:

 ```text
 GitHub Repository